-Farming is one of the few remaining sectors in our economy able to absorb unskilled labour.
+Development Plan's proposals are based.
+Maybe the hon members on the other side of the unskilled labour.
 Our farmers have traditionally paid above the minimum wage set by the national Minister of Labour.
-For example, in De Doorns before the recent strike, the average cost-tocompany remuneration for seasonal workers was R100 per worker per day.
-That is one of the reasons that so many seasonal workers have traditionally sought work in the Western Cape from countries such as Zimbabwe and Lesotho, and other Provinces, particularly the Eastern Cape.
-We welcome the national department of Home Affairs' recently initiated survey into the migration of farm labour, which will reveal many of the underlying challenges that gave rise to the tragic conflicts that unfolded in December and January.
+For example, in De Doorns before the recent strike, the average cost-to-company remuneration for seasonal workers was R100 per worker per day.
+That is one of the reasons that so many ...
+[Interjections.]